-2. Annotating pictures.
-HoloLens allows the operators to take a picture of what they’re seeing, and share it with Delta ModTech.
+2. Live Annotation.
+HoloLens allows the operators to share what they’re seeing with Delta ModTech, live.

-The Delta ModTech team can then annotate the photo — make notes, draw circles on it, insert arrows — to explain how to address a problem.
-The operator can then go back to the machine and “pin” the annotated photo above the machine, and follow the instructions.
+The Delta ModTech team can then annotate their view in real time — make notes, draw circles on it, insert arrows — to explain how to address a problem.
+The operator can see on the machine and where the annotations are “pinned” and follow the instructions.

 Here is a video of HoloLens in action at Delta ModTech.

 Cost justification in one use

 The HoloLens currently retails for around $3,500, but Herman believes the price is a bargain for customers, particularly in cases of off-site FAT.
 “Saving one trip pays for the HoloLens,” he said.

 Beyond the cost-savings, HoloLens solves potential travel risks associated with COVID-19, and is likely going to be woven into the business world’s new normal.